HoneyHiccups/deadlock_double_tap_to_dash/README.md

 cuss right now u can just hold d and duble tap a to dash in d direction however as of know I will not be doing anything to check if that should or not should not be allowed this is basically abandon ware as of today as I only really made it for my personal use to make playing deadlock better for myself

+At some point I might add a windows version tho, I hate being in windows so maybe not